 Similar to combination birth control pills, NuvaRing prevents pregnancy by releasing hormones into your body.
-NuvaRing suppresses ovulation — keeping your ovaries from releasing an egg.
-NuvaRing also thickens cervical mucus to keep sperm from reaching the egg.
+The hormones suppress ovulation — keeping your ovaries from releasing an egg.

-NuvaRing is the only vaginal hormonal contraceptive that's approved by the Food and Drug Administration and available in the U.S. To use NuvaRing, you'll need a prescription from your health care provider.
+NuvaRing is the only vaginal hormonal contraceptive that's approved by the Food and Drug Administration and available in the United States.
+To use NuvaRing, you'll need a prescription from your health care provider.

 NuvaRing is a contraceptive device that contains the hormones estrogen and progestin.
 NuvaRing is a flexible, transparent ring that's inserted into the vagina to prevent pregnancy.